Updating Apache Kafka® cluster settings

 yc managed-kafka cluster update --help -

-Change the Apache Kafka® settings in the cluster update command (the example below does not list all possible parameters):
+Run the cluster update command, providing the Apache Kafka® settings you want to change (the example below does not list all possible parameters):

 yc managed-kafka cluster update <cluster_name_or_ID> \ --compression-type <compression_type> \ --log-flush-interval-messages <number_of_messages_in_log> \ --log-flush-interval-ms <maximum_time_to_store_messages>Where: